Oskemen: Climate

-Oskemen has a continental climate with (Köppen climate classification Dfb) intermittent precipitation.
+Oskemen has a humid continental climate (Köppen climate classification Dfb).
 The coldest months are November through March.
 Record low temperatures range from −49 °C in January to 4 °C in July, and record highs range from 8 °C in January to 43 °C in July.

 Ecology

 As expected in a city with a lot of heavy industry, the atmosphere of the city holds the by-products of the heavy metals production: nitrogen dioxide, sulfur dioxide, Zn, Cd, Cl, As, C, Be, phenol, benzol, NaOH, NH3, radioactivity etc. in general there are about 170 polluting components found in the city.

 There are 3 impact points that are influenced in Oskemen.
 The atmosphere is hit most.
 With a poor urban ventilation (the average percentage of calm 48%), with a large number of vehicles and stationary sources relevance of air pollution in Oskemen is not in doubt.
 The concentration of harmful substances in the air is increasing each year because of the nature of the companies which are looking for increases in the production and profits.
 As usual, the pollution is enhanced by the low quality of car fuels and an increase in the number of cars.
 As a result of all this, Oskemen is often recognized as one of the most polluted regional centers of Kazakhstan.

 The most polluted rivers of the Republic are those flowing through the territory of the East Kazakhstan region, where the highest index of surface water pollution is observed in the mining areas and enrichment of polymetallic ores.
 Mostly the water is affected through the industrial wastes and the storages of waste.
 Contamination of the water with lead, selenium, cadmium, nitrates spreads on many kilometers as a consequence of which a few drinking water intakes in the Western part of the city are closed or to be closed.

 The soil close to the industry territories holds the solid wastes of the firms and becomes less suitable for planting.
 An increasing number of industrial waste requires a large area for the storage of waste.

 As a result of large production of uranium and presence of other radioactive elements such thorium, radon or radioactive dust the radioactive background of the city is remarkable with the zones of radioactive anomaly which are spread around the city.

 Oskemen is known to be the leader in Kazakhstan by the number of people having respiratory problems and the diseases of immune system.
 The statistics show that the most frequent diseases are respiratory diseases and urogenital system diseases.
 In the last years, the number of people having cancer has been also increasing.